bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 ...

-83\.
+42\.
 Done!
 Just don't ask how

-Maybe yours is similar?
+Maybe this sounds familiar?
 If it's working for you, that's great!
 The rest of this article is probably not for you.
-But if you're tired of tying your virtual shoelaces together, there are three ways to make this process less painful:
+But if you're tired of tying your virtual shoelaces together, there are two ways to make this process less painful:

-1. Get better at HTML
+1. Get better at HTML and CSS
-2. Get better at CSS
-3. Structure your workflow to minimize having to go back and fix things that were working fine before
+2. Structure your workflow to minimize having to go back and fix things that were working fine before

-Options 1 and 2 will work very well.
-Fluency with HTML and CSS will grant you much more understanding and command of the web browser and reduce the amount of times you run into dead ends in the development process.
-Improving your fluency will also facilitate quick recovery from setbacks.
+Option 1 will work very well.
+Fluency with HTML and CSS will grant you much more command over the web browser and reduce the amount of times you run into dead ends in the development process.
+Improving your skills will also facilitate quick recovery from setbacks.
 But absent a reliable workflow, setbacks are still inevitable.
 In the swirling vortex of uncertainty that is user interface development, a structured approach is the key to sustainable, predictable, and manageable progress.

+## Why HTML and CSS can be so frustrating

+Let's get one thing out of the way: coding can be frustrating no matter what you're trying to build.
+HTML and CSS, though, are frustrating in ways that are distinct from other software-creation tasks.
+And that frustration isn't unique to a single type of worker.
+If you're used to creating interfaces in a GUI or WYSIWYG such as those provided by Adobe, InVision, and others, using a text editor in order to express your ideas may feel cumbersome and opaque.
+If you're
+a software developer, you may be more comfortable creating things that operate in a world of black-and-white: either the program works according to spec or it doesn't.

+Remember, coding in HTML and CSS produces a formatted, styled document; coding in a programming language produces a program.
+Because these media are so different, it's only natural that folks who have put a lot of time into the latter might find the former to feel like a chore.

+That's not to say programming isn't difficult.
+Seasoned professionals can struggle for months trying to turn input X into output Y.  At the end of the day, though, programmers can rely on tools such as unit tests, integration tests, and end-to-end tests in order to remove uncertainty from the creative process.
+If your test suite is well-written and all the tests pass, then the team can be fairly confident that the program meets its requirements.

+HTML and CSS offer no such comfort.
+Robust test suites for validating colors, fonts, positioning, and other peculiar aspects of user interfaces simply don't exist.
+Just as da Vinci couldn't ask a machine whether _Mona Lisa_ was ready for the public - though I'm sure he probably sketched such a machine at some point - UI developers must also determine the correctness of their work by manually inspecting it.
+Instead of a single canvas, however, we must check our work on a variety of media, any or all of: phones, tablets, laptops, desktops, screen readers, smart TVs and game consoles.
+The lack of computable acceptance criteria and the diversity of media that can view a hypertext document makes HTML and CSS a frustratingly imprecise art.

+There is no reason to despair, though.
+Despite HTML and CSS's limitations, we can borrow ideas from programming best practices in order to add structure to the UI development process.
+Whether you're a dyed-in-the-wool front-end developer, a hobbyist, a designer who dabbles, or a project manager that needs to ship an A/B test every now and then, a methodical approach can keep you reasonably certain that the code you're writing now is not messing up the code you've already written.

 ## What you need to know